 I have been constructing my professional profile under the premise that the information be accessible for everyone irrespective of race, socioeconomic status, age, gender, or disability.
 For this reason, since 2012, I have focused on exploring the forms of communication most pertinent to specific groups in an attempt to understand how they communicate, perceive and read the world.
 In my first years, I focused primarily on indigenous communities and farmers in vulnerable situations, including victims of armed conflict, to understand how their collective memory functions and how it travels across generations through oral tradition.
-Between 2013 and 2017 I made editorial design, work whit bling population in museums and in cinema.
-More recently, with Chicas Poderosas organization, I have developed and delivered a number of locally adapted online and in-person workshops and projects around Latin America for Afro-Indigenous and female communities from both rural areas and cities.
+Between 2013 and 2017 I made editorial design, worked with blind persons in museums, in the cinema industry and in data journalism making Digital Data visualization.
+From 2015 to 2019, with Chicas Poderosas organization, I have developed and delivered a number of locally adapted online and in-person workshops and projects around Latin America for Afro-Indigenous and female communities from both rural areas and cities.
 These workshops consisted of professional training to provide women in media with the concrete skills to elevate their careers, boost entrepreneurial projects, and push forward female leadership in journalism.